 Tugucigalpa (just Tegus to some) has been the capital of Honduras since 1880.
-In 1921 Tegus was also the capital of the Republic of Central America, created by mashing together Honduras, Guatemala and El Salvador.
+In 1921 Tegus was also the capital of the Republic of Central America which was created by mashing together Honduras, Guatemala, and El Salvador.
 You can imagine how well that worked out.

-Still, thanks to Edo’s insider suggestions, we found some eating, sleeping and touring highlights in Tegus.
+Still, thanks to a local we befriended named Edo, e found some eating, sleeping, and touring highlights in Tegus.
 Now you can too.

 More than 40 embassies and consulates currently exist in Tegucigalpa which means food from around the world is available, some of it world-class.
 Edo was dying ot take us to a place called Había Una Vez.
 The owners are French and Peruvian and so is the food.
 He loves the bar as well.
 Sadly, Habia Una Vez was closed every time we stopped by.